tutorial-3/multi-tenancy-gitops/doc/sfg-recipe.md

         ./sfg-b2bi-secrets.sh
         ```

-    1. Generate Persistent Volume Yamls required by Sterling File Gateway (the default is set in RWX_STORAGECLASS environment variable to `managed-nfs-storage` - if you are installing on ODF, set `RWX_STORAGECLASS=ocs-storagecluster-cephfs`)
+    1. Generate Persistent Volume Yamls required by Sterling File Gateway (the default is set in RWX_STORAGECLASS environment variable to `managed-nfs-storage` - if you are installing on ODF, set `RWX_STORAGECLASS=thin`)

         ```bash
         ./sfg-b2bi-pvc-mods.sh